 The Adept Lynx platform is relatively small, lightweight, and highly maneuverable.
 It has a strong aluminum chassis and solid construction that makes it very durable.
-It is insulated against water splashes and dust, with an IP rating of IP-44.
+It has an IP rating of IP-40.

 The platform is a two-wheel, differential-drive vehicle, with spring-loaded passive casters front and rear, and independent drive-wheel spring-suspension for balance.
 Its solid, foam-filled wheels are at the mid-line of the platform, so that the platform can turn in place.